Avengers Campus

-Avengers Campus (Note: "Campus" is a backronym for the Centralized Assembly Mobilized to Prepare, Unite, and Safeguard) is a Marvel Cinematic Universe (MCU)–themed area located at Disney California Adventure and Walt Disney Studios Park in Disneyland Paris, and being developed for Hong Kong Disneyland under the name Stark Expo.
+Avengers Campus (Note: "Campus" is a backronym for the Centralized Assembly Mobilized to Prepare, Unite, and Safeguard) is a Marvel Cinematic Universe (MCU)–themed area located at Disney California Adventure and Disney Adventure World in Disneyland Paris, and being developed for Hong Kong Disneyland under the name Stark Expo.
 The Marvel-themed areas or "lands" are being developed simultaneously at the three parks and inspired by the MCU.
-However, they instead take place in the "Marvel Theme Park Universe", an alternate universe parallel to it within the MCU multiverse, in which the Blip, introduced in Avengers: Infinity War (2018), and subsequent events did not occur.
+However, they instead take place in the "Marvel Theme Park Universe", an alternate universe parallel to Earth-616 within the MCU multiverse, in which the Blip, introduced in Avengers: Infinity War (2018), and subsequent events did not occur.
 They are designed by Walt Disney Imagineering, in collaboration with Marvel Studios and Marvel Themed Entertainment.

-All three parks had hosted Marvel-themed seasonal events in the past.

 Based on three different continents, the Marvel-themed areas will be defined as the "Super Hero campus" of their specific region, that will help guests to become heroes.
 Each area will feature mostly different sets of attractions and entertainment, while being strongly interconnected with each other by sharing a common narrative.